 Organize a diaper drive.
-After a stressful stay in the Neonatal Intensive Care Unit, every family deserves to bring their baby home with all of the supplies and equipment needed to care for them with confidence.
+After a stressful stay in the NICU, every family deserves to bring their baby home with all of the supplies and equipment needed to care for them with confidence.
 FSNCC is proud to offer Elizabeth's Closet, our warehouse of baby care items for qualifying families who are leaving the NICU.
 (Storage space for the Closet is generously provided by Two Men and a Truck.)
 We are always in need of new or gently used furniture, blankets, clothing, bath items...and, of course, diapers!
-To learn more about how you can help ensure that every family takes their baby home from the NICU with everything they need to care for their special babies, please contact us.
+See our complete wish list below!

-Frog positioning aids (available through our Adopt-a-Frog program)
+Frog positioning aids (available through our $15 donation tab under Donate)

-- New or gently used infant clothing, especially preemie & newborn size clothing for girls
+New or gently used infant clothing size newborn/size 1

 Become a support Parent.
 When a baby is born prematurely, nothing quite compares with the knowing, empathetic support that can come from another parent who has "been there."
 Research has shown that families tend to cope better with the special needs of a preemie when they are offered the support of another parent who has experienced a similar situation (click here to read more).
 It is with this understanding that we offer our Parent Matching program.

-Our volunteer Support Parents experience a one-of-a-kind training program, which usually spans two evenings at the Education Center in the Women's Hospital of Greensboro.
+Our volunteer Support Parents experience a one-of-a-kind training program.
 Participants enjoy dinner together while reflecting on their own family's experiences, then covering an array of topics including confidentiality; effective telephone support; responding to difficult questions; and much, much more.
 After training, participants are periodically matched with parents whose situations are similar to their own.
 FSNCC monitors the first few contacts between the families, offering ongoing support and information every step of the way.
-Often, relationships between "matched" families develop into longlasting friendships.
+Often, relationships between "matched" families develop into long lasting friendships.
 Support parents are always free to accept or decline a match as their lives and schedules permit.

 If you feel you could help other families by becoming a Support Parent, please contact us!

 Provide a meal for one of our NICU Socials.
-If you are interested in providing a meal for one of our NICU socials, please email us or call (336)832-6507.
+A home cooked meal can be a comfort during long days and nights visiting a child in the NICU.
+If you are interested in providing a meal for one of our NICU socials, please email email@example.com or call (336)832-6507.